maxhebditch/batchgit/README.md

 19. ~~Turn git status into a function~~
 20. ~~Batchgit push single directories~~
 22. ~~Update README with specific folder pushing~~
-23. Add multiple repos to batchgit -remove
-21. Offer alternative to whatthecommit message
-24. Think about nomenclature
-25. Add support for specific repos by path for pushing pulling statusing etc
 7. ~~Add a secondary, larger list for less frequent monitoring or maybe just pulling~~
-13. `rm` all untracked files
-14. Alphabetical printing of repo
 18. ~~Loop for checking batchgitrc presence~~